dgerosa/skywalker/README.md

 ### Usage

 Just add @skywalker to a function that returns a matplotlib figure object to save it to pdf.
-If a list of figure objects is return, save a single pdf with many pages.
+If a list of figure objects is returned, save a single pdf with many pages.

     import matplotlib.pyplot as plt